Skip to main content

 · One min read

 On July 18, 2024, Qhala hosted a Health Sector AI Roundtable in Kenya, bringing together over 50 stakeholders from healthcare, technology, academia, and government.
-This event explored how AI can address critical healthcare challenges in Africa, focusing on improving access, efficiency, and patient outcomes.
-Key discussions included the need for local talent development, data sharing frameworks, and ethical AI implementation in healthcare.
+This event explored AI opportunities in Africa by examining how the technology can address major healthcare challenges, with a focus on enhancing access, efficiency, and patient outcomes.
+Discussions highlighted the importance of AI applications in healthcare, strategies for AI talent search, the role of AI data innovations, and the critical need to uphold AI ethics in healthcare.
 The roundtable highlighted innovative AI applications in areas such as disease prediction, diagnostic accuracy, and healthcare resource management, setting the stage for a transformative approach to healthcare in Africa.

 Nairobi Declaration on Fostering a Connected and Empowered Africa Joint Statement by African Digital and Tech Ministers